OpenStuder/OpenStuder.github.io/gateway.md

 ##### `guestAccessLevel`

-If authorization is disabled (`enabled = false`), every connection is considered as a guest connection and thus this access level is granted to every incoming client connection.
+If authorization is disabled (`enabled = false`), every connection is considered as a guest connection and thus this access level is granted to every incoming client connection even if user credentials are provided.

 If authorization is enabled (`enabled = true`), this access level is granted to clients which do not provide user credentials (username and password).
-Set this to 'None' to disallow guest connections.
+Set this to 'None' to disallow guest connections completely.

 Valid values are: